 To test if the harmful bacteria’s enzymes were ending up in the brain, researchers examined the brains of 53 people who had been diagnosed with Alzheimer’s and had passed away.
 Almost all of the brains of the deceased had high levels of gingipain enzyme.
 Furthermore, it was discovered that the gingipain enzymes rise in count over time.
-Meaning, if someone did not take care of their oral wellness for 2, 10, or 20 years, that’s X amount of years of gingipain build-up in the brain.
+Meaning, that if someone did not take care of their oral wellness for 2, 10, or 20 years, that’s X amount of years of gingipain build-up in the brain.
 Along with Porphyromonas gingivalis, researchers have found other bacterias have traveled from the mouth to the brain in those with Alzheimer’s, including the Herpes type 1 virus.

 The First Telltale Signs of Alzhiemer’s Include: